tnebooks/11th-botany/content.en/tissue-and-tissue-system/permanent-tissues/_index.md

 **Vessels or Trachea**
 Vessels are elongated tube like structure.
 They are dead cells formed from a row of vessel elements placed end to end.
 They are perforated at the end walls.
 Their lumen is wider than Tracheids.
 Due to the dissolution of entire cell wall, a single pore is formed at the perforation plate.
 It is called **simple perforation plate**, Example: _Mangifera_.
 If the perforation plate has many pores, it is called **multiple perforation plate**.
 Example _Liriodendron._

 The secondary wall thickening of vessels are annular, spiral, scalariform, reticulate, or pitted as in tracheids, Vessels are chief water conducting elements in Angiosperms and absent in Pteridophytes and Gymnosperms.
-In G*netum* of Gymnosperm*,* vessels occur.
+In G*netum* of Gymnosperm, vessels occur.
 The main function is conduction of water, minerals and also offers mechanical strength.

 **Xylem Fibre**
 The fibres of sclerenchyma associated with the xylem are known as xylem fibres.
 Xylem fibres are dead cells and have lignified walls with narrow lumen.
 They cannot conduct water but being stronger provide mechanical strength.
 They are present in both primary and secondary xylem.
 Xylem fibres are also called libriform fibres.

 The fibres are abundantly found in many plants.
 They occur in patches, in continuous bands and sometimes singly among other cells.
 Between fibres and normal tracheids, there are many transitional forms which are neither typical fibres nor typical tracheids.
 The transitional types are designated as **fibre- tracheids**.
 The pits of fibre-tracheids are smaller than those of vessels and typical tracheids.

+>**Do You Know** Vessels are found in
+Gymnosperms like Ephedra,
+Gnetum and Welwitschia
+Vesselless angiospermic families Winteraceae, Tetracentraceae and Trochodendracae.

 **Xylem Parernchyma**
 The parenchyma cells associated with the xylem are known as xylem parenchyma.
 These are the only living cells in xylem tissue.
 The cell wall is thin and made up of cellulose.
 Parenchyma arranged longitudinally along the long axis is called **axial parenchyma**.